unknwon/go-code-convention/en-US.md

 When you encounter coined terms and brand names, naming should respect the original or the most widely accepted form for the letter case.
 For example, use GitHub" not "Github", use "API" not "Api", use "ID" not "Id".

 When the coined term and brand name is the first word in a variable or constant name, keep them having the same cases.
-For example, `apiClient`, `SSLCertificate`.
+For example, `apiClient`, `SSLCertificate`, `githubClient`.

-Here is a list of words which are commonly identified as unique nouns:
+Here is a list of words which are commonly identified as coined terms:

 ```go
 // A GonicMapper that contains a list of common initialisms taken from golang/lint